 This one feels like a no-brainer, but it is essential to write it down anyways.
-Limiting your exposure to other toxins or chemicals can assist you on your quest to pass a urine test.
+Limiting your exposure to other toxins or chemicals can assist you in your quest to pass a screening.
 That means reducing your intake of cigarettes, alcohol, and other similar products.

 This ban means no smoking, either.
 The easiest way to keep THC, or whatever compound you are worried about, out of your system is by not consuming it.
 Trust us—getting that job or keeping your current position will be worth the temporary hiatus.

 This has all the same benefits of using someone’s urine for a drug test without the additional hassle or risk.
 All you have to do is mix the synthetic powder with water, refrigerate, and…Voila!
 You have a legitimate urine sample.